COSMO-ORG/fieldextra-wiki/Planning.md

        > see README.cosmo_api
        > see minutes of 18.12.2013 meeting
        > should be discussed at the COSMO TAG level
+     + [16-32w] Full code review, update/rewrite memory management
+       > to support very large problems (>2.E7 hgrid size, >100 members)
+       > to better use processor cache and to reduce memory stress
+       > to make the code GPU capable

 ###### Priority low